pingcap/tidb-docker-compose/README.md

 ### Access Spark shell and load TiSpark

-Insert some sample data to TiDB cluster:
+Insert some sample data to the TiDB cluster:

 ```bash
 $ docker-compose exec tispark-master bash